 For those living in a home where more than one family member has an Amazon account, creating separate profiles for your Echo Dot can allow everyone to enjoy the device with their own preferences.
 It’s easy to set up in the Alexa app under Alexa Account > Alexa Household Profile.

 Using multiple profiles allows for shared content and collaboration on to-do lists, calendars and shopping lists.
-If you want Alexa to change preferences when you are talking to it versus, say, your teenage child with wildly different taste in music, you can set up voice profiles, allowing Alexa to recognize your voice when you make a request.
+If you want Alexa to change preferences when you are talking to it versus, say, your teenage child with wildly different tastes in music, you can set up voice profiles, allowing Alexa to recognize your voice when you make a request.

 4. It can turn your home into a smart home